noemibuehrer/oral-cavity-model-paper/README.md

 1. Ingests data from the `data/external/` folder.
 2. Uses model/sampling configuration files (e.g., in `models/configs/`) to draw parameter samples.
 3. Stores the samples in `models/samples/`.
+4. Calculates prevalences and risks and stores them in `models/prevalences` or `models/risks`.
-4. Generates figures and plots, saving them to `reports/figures/`.
+5. Generates figures and plots, saving them to `reports/figures/`.

 The pipeline is defined in the `dvc.yaml` file.
 To execute the pipeline, run: